CharizardtheFireMage/Arcoxia/index.md

-This is the current command list for Arcoxia in the Azure Server.
+This is the current command list for Arcoxia.
+The bolded ones with the _larger than normal size_ are commands unique to Arcoxia.

 Important Stuff You Should Know:
-1) Arcoxia primarily uses the command character **`.`**.
+1) Arcoxia primarily uses the command character `.`.
-2) `[]` text enclosed in brackets means that it is a necessary argument/option, and must be specified **always**.
+2) `[ ]` text enclosed in brackets means that it is a necessary argument/option, and must be specified **always**.
-3) `()` text enclosed in parenthesis means that it is optional, and the command would work regardless it was specified or not, albeit in a different manner, to be more specific, it'd resort to the _default_ options.
+3) `( )` text enclosed in parenthesis means that it is optional, and the command would work regardless it was specified or not, albeit in a different manner, to be more specific, it'd resort to the _default_ options.
 4) All of the commands mentioned below are to be **preceded by `.`**, for Arcoxia to recognize them as commands.